ComputeCanada/magic_castle/docs/README.md

 We will list here a few common customizations that are not currently supported directly by Magic Castle, but that are easy to do live.

-Most customizations are done from the management node (`mgmt1`).
+Most customizations are done from the Puppet server instance (`puppet`).
-To connect to the management node, follow these steps:
+To connect to the puppet server, follow these steps:

 1. Make sure your SSH key is loaded in your ssh-agent.
 2. SSH in your cluster with forwarding of the authentication agent connection enabled: `ssh -A centos@cluster_ip`.
 Replace `centos` by the value of `sudoer_username` if it is different.
-3. SSH in the management node : `ssh mgmt1`
+3. SSH in the Puppet server instance: `ssh puppet`

 **Note on Google Cloud**: In GCP, [OS Login](https://cloud.google.com/compute/docs/instances/managing-instance-access) lets you use Compute Engine IAM roles to manage SSH access to Linux instances.